fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 ### Step 6: Slack Notifications

-- Slack Node: Sends report to a security channel.
+- **Slack Node**: Sends report to a security channel with formatted message blocks, including subject, sender, findings, and severity.
-- Provides real-time visibility for security teams.
+- Provides real-time visibility for security teams, with actionable intelligence to respond to phishing threats.

 📸 *Insert screenshot of Slack node here*